GRAAL-Research/deepparse/README.md

 | Cyprus       |          89.64 |       89.47 | Slovakia      |          78.34 |       68.96 |
 | South Africa |          95.68 |       74.82 |

+Moreover, we also tested the performance when using attention mechanism to further improve zero-shot performance on those countries; the result are shown in the next table.

 #### Incomplete Data

 The following table presents the accuracy on the 20 countries we used during training for both our models but for incomplete data.
 We didn't test on the other 41 countries since we did not train on them and therefore do not expect to achieve an interesting performance.
+Attention mechanisms improve performance by around 0.5% for all countries.

 | Country        |   Fasttext (%) |   BPEmb (%) | Country     |   Fasttext (%) |   BPEmb (%) |
 |:---------------|---------------:|------------:|:------------|---------------:|------------:|